-To create an account for our institution please press control and click over this hyperlink: Fitchburg State University and it will directly link you to our testing portal with the NLN.
+To create an account for our institution go to the National League for Nursing (NLN) Testing Portal.
 (See also above document for test takers with more detailed information) Our goal is to go back to in-person testing next year/spring.
-If you have any concerns or issues with available computers for testing, please reach out to firstname.lastname@example.org.
+If you have any concerns or issues with available computers for testing, please reach out to email@example.com.

 Additional Requirements When Enrolled in Nursing Courses